Geexirooz/getrightup/README.md

 # getrightup
-This tool gives you write-ups to read daily
+This tool gives you daily write-ups to read from [PentesterLand](https://pentester.land/) website.

 # Prerequisites
 ## Install Firefox